 Dataset types

 If the Product Specification uses datasets to bundle and exchange compliant information, there should be a description of all dataset types presented in this section.
-The description of the various types of datasets should include sufficient information for system implementors to know how to handle various types of datasets.
-For examples a specification Specification that includes incremental updating of compliant datasets could describe the dataset types in the following way;
+The description of the various types of datasets should include sufficient information for system implementers to know how to handle various types of datasets.
+For example a Product Specification that includes incremental updating of compliant datasets could describe the dataset types in the following way:

 Base dataset - the initial dataset containing all relevant data in an area.

-Revision dataset - Revision instructions to a previously published dataset, when implemented the dataset is considered updated.
+Revision dataset - Revision instructions to a previously published dataset; when implemented the dataset is considered updated.

 Re-issue - A dataset with all the revisions applied to the base dataset.

-Any rules or specific characteristics that applies to datasets should also be described here.
-Rules could for example be a dataset size limit or specific data objects that need to be present for the dataset to be considered compliant with the specificationSpecification, such as a Coverage meta feature.
+Any rules or specific characteristics that apply to datasets should also be described here.
+Rules could for example be a dataset size limit or specific data objects that need to be present for the dataset to be considered compliant with the Product Specification, such as a Coverage meta feature.

 Dataset loading and unloading

-If the intended Product Specification has datasets that require a specific loading strategy, such as might apply if the datasets have multiple scales, that is described in this section.
-There should be sufficient details provided to give system implementors enough information to know how to create or load datasets in the correct manner.
+If the intended Product Specification has datasets that require a specific loading strategy, such as might apply if the datasets have multiple scales, this is described in this section.
+There should be sufficient details provided to give system implementers enough information to know how to create or load datasets in the correct manner.
 For example, any rules regarding dataset loading could be described using visual instructions like in Figure 5-5.